 The site can be broken down into two distinct character zones; the green triangle or wedge to the west of the TJM plot and the footpath cycleway corridor to the south.
-Over time, and as detailed proposals come forward, each of these will form important components in a wider landscape strategy currently outlined in concept form within the current outline application.
-This document does not at this stage embrace those works for obvious reason, though the principles contained herein will remain consistent across the wider landscape.
+Over time, and as detailed proposals come forward, each of these will form important components in a wider landscape strategy currently outlined in concept form with the current outline application.
+This document does not at this stage embrace those works for obvious reason, though principles will remain consistent across the wider landscape.

-The existing woodland / copses recognised as Plain Plantation and Booth's Wood, are being retained and appropriately protected as part of these proposals and strategy.
-Both are protected under the 1957 Lancashire County Council (Whiston Rural District) Tree Preservation Order No.5 -W16 and W8 respectively, and as such are offered statutory protection.
+The existing woodland / copse recognised as Plain Plantation , is being retained as part of these proposals and strategy.
 Ecological reporting by others notes the presence of stands of non native species, Rhododendron and Himalayan Balsam.
-Whilst there is no legal obligation on the Developer to remove these, there is a requirement to control their spread, this document therefore includes these as part of the overall programme of works and longer term maintenance strategy.
+Whilst there is no legal obligation on the Developer to remove these , there is a requirement to control their spread, this document therefore includes these as part of the overall programme of works and longer term maintenance strategy.